ptvan/ptvan.github.io/_posts/2019-10-19-movie-recommender-systems.md

 ### Content-based filtering

 This is where I would look at the traits of the movies I ranked highly, find patterns, and make recommendations based on those patterns.
-I obtained an API key from [OMDBAPI](https://www.omdbapi.com/) and performed some queries via the ~~pyCurl~~ `requests` library.
+I obtained an API key from [OMDBAPI](https://www.omdbapi.com/) and fetched the synopses for my favorite movies using the ~~pyCurl~~ `requests` library (pyCurl turned out to be more powerful and much more complicated than I needed).